Assignment 6: SQL Data Analytics due 4:00 pm Nov 27

 val lineitemRDD = lineitemDF.rdd

-You are not allowed to use Spark SQL in your implementations for this assignment, but I have no problem if you use Spark SQL to check your answers.
+You are not allowed to use Spark SQL or DataFrame operations in your implementations for this assignment, but I have no problem if you use Spark SQL to check your answers.

 The expected answers for Q6 and Q7 are as follows: